Jacob Mantino ben Samuel

-Jacob Mantino ben Samuel (died 1549) was a Jewish scholar and Italian physician, known also as Mantinus.
+Jacob Mantino ben Samuel (also known as Mantinus) (died 1549) was a Jewish-Italian physician, translator, and scholar.

+Life

-His parents—and perhaps Mantino himself—were natives of Tortosa, Spain, which place they left at the time of the banishment of the Jews from Spain (1492).
+Mantino's parents—and perhaps himself—were natives of Tortosa, Spain, which place they left at the time of the banishment of the Jews from Spain (1492).
 Mantino studied medicine and philosophy at the universities of Padua and Bologna.
-Having graduated, he established himself at the latter place, and devoted his hours of leisure to the translation of scientific works from Hebrew into Latin.
+Having graduated (it is not certain from which one), he established himself at the latter place, and devoted his hours of leisure to the translation of scientific works from Hebrew into Latin.
 By these translations he soon acquired a high reputation, and he was befriended by the highest dignitaries of the court of Pope Clement VII.

 The war of 1527 compelled Mantino to leave the Pontifical States.
 He settled at Verona, where the new bishop, Gian Matteo Giberti, protected him.
 In 1528, when Giberti left Verona for Rome, Mantino decided to settle at Venice, where the Council of Ten exempted him from wearing the Judenhut.
 This privilege was granted him, at first for a term of several months, upon the recommendation of the French and English ambassadors, the papal legate, and other dignitaries whom he numbered among his patients.
 At the expiration of the prescribed term Mantino found an influential protector in another of his patients, Teodoro Trivulzio, marshal of France and governor of Genoa; the latter, urging his own services to the Venetian Republic, insisted that the council should make the exemption perpetual.